by Lori Solomon

 “Your community’s refusal rates affect your child’s risk.
 Vaccines are very good, but they are not 100 efficacious,” Omer says.
 So, he says, even if you do the “right thing” and get your child vaccinated, it may not be completely effective in preventing disease.
 If your child is surrounded by unvaccinated people who are more susceptible to disease outbreaks, “their risk goes up depending on who is in their playgroup or whom they go to school with.”

 Pertussis, mumps and measles outbreaks continue to occur throughout the country.
 In 2010, nearly 9,500 cases of pertussis were reported in California alone, the most in 65 years.
-In the first four months of this year, 118 cases of measles have been reported in the country, the highest number since 1996, with many occurring in California and Minnesota.
+In 2012, 118 cases of measles had been reported in the country in the first four months of the year, the highest number since 1996, with many occurring in California and Minnesota.
 Almost 90 percent of the cases involved people who had not been vaccinated and who had contracted the disease while traveling abroad (both U.S. residents returning from travel and international visitors).
 Forty percent of the patients had to be hospitalized.

 Georgia has been spared outbreaks like those seen in California and Minnesota – so far.
 “There are pockets of measles in communities not fully immunized, and it could become more widespread if larger percentages of people are not vaccinated,” says Dr. Robert Wiskind, an Atlanta pediatrician.